MoritzWillig/tinyChessServer/README.md

 5. In the server console enter `go`

 6. You can send a new move with `ws.send("move e2e4")` in the developer console.

+## Configuration

+### Positions
+All clients get assigned an internal board position index.
+This index determines their team, the board they play on, as well as the side to play.
+0: Team 0 - Board A White
+1: Team 0 - Board B Black
+2: Team 1 - Board A Black
+3: Team 1 - Board B White